- College Transfer

 All work for a course is due by the deadlines given out by the teacher.
 Students unable to meet a particular deadline, for whatever reason, should consult the course syllabus for information about the teacher’s policy on late work and should make every effort to conform to it.
 If illness or other problems prevent a student from completing all work for a course by the end of the semester, and the teacher is willing to accept late work, the teacher should state in the final narrative what exactly is missing; what the deadline is for submission; and how the student is to submit it (eg. E-mail, snail mail with address).

 Bard High School Early College offers students a rigorous academic program.
 In meeting the academic needs of students eager for intellectual challenge, it moves students from the 9th grade of high school through the first two years of college in four years.
 Bard High School Early College seeks students ready to rise to this challenge and offers various forms of support to any who have difficulty once at the school.
 In order to enter the early college program, students must achieve a cumulative average of at least 2.0 (C or 75) in 9th and 10th grade.
-Because no 11th and 12th grade high school curriculum is offered at BHSEC, students not eligible to begin college after 10th grade either transfer to a traditional four-year high school or opt to stay and repeat 10th grade.
+Because no 11th and 12th grade high school curriculum is offered at BHSEC, students not eligible to begin college after 10th grade either transfer to a traditional four-year high school or opt to stay and repeat 10th grade

 To be in good academic standing, students in the 9th and 10th grades must complete the required program of classes each semester with an average of at least 2.0 (C or 75).
 A student who is not in good standing at the end of a semester will be placed on academic support for the following semester.
 A student who achieves both a semester and cumulative average of at least 2.0 will automatically regain good standing.

 At mid-term in the fall and spring semesters, any student whose average is below 2.0 will be required, with his or her parents, to attend a meeting with representatives of Bard High School Early College to discuss the student’s difficulties and to determine what support is necessary.
 A similar meeting will be required at the end of the fall semester and/or spring semester if the student’s final semester average is below 2.0.